Bandung Berisik: History

 The first Bandung Berisik was on September 23, 1995, in Kalimas field Ujung Berung Bandung City.
 The second was held in Saparua Sport Center on July 20, 1997.
-The third was held at Saparua Sport Center on June 13, 2002, after five years absent.
-A years later, on August 10, 2003, Bandung Berisik Metalfest has been back, in this fourth time, the stage was Persib FC stadium.
+The third was held at Saparua Sport Center on June 13, 2002, after five years absence.
+A year later, on August 10, 2003, Bandung Berisik Metalfest has been back, in this fourth time, the stage was Persib FC stadium.
 After an eight-year break, Bandung Berisik was back.
 This time not in Bandung, but In Cimahi, another city that is located in West Java.